 1919: Humble Beginnings

-Our story begins with a small sheet metal company in Hamilton, Ohio.
-After earning a reputation for metal mailboxes and food graters, the company produced a round metal bucket designed to “keep groceries cold on the way to the lake and fish cold on the way back.”
+After earning a reputation for metal mailboxes and food graters, the Hamilton Sheet Metal Company produced a round metal bucket designed to “keep groceries cold on the way to the lake and fish cold on the way back.”
 The simple, utilitarian design worked as advertised, but it didn’t knock anybody’s socks off.
 (Though, to be fair: it was the Prohibition Era.
 Any amount of fun or whimsy was pretty much a capital offense.)

 1938: Change of Plans

 The small sheet metal company grew quickly, and they began branching into more creative applications for their products.
 But just as our Hamilton heroes prepared to break onto the national stage, there was a bit of a commotion in Germany that redirected the metalworking industry’s priorities.
-For the next decade, America’s Rosies got riveting.
-Graters became grenade pins, mailboxes became MRE tins, and boring old fishing buckets had to take a back seat.
+For the next decade, America's Rosies got riveting—turning graters into grenade pins and mailboxes into MRE tins.
+Fishing buckets would have to take a back seat.

 1952: “The Best-Looking Bucket”

-With our GIs home and our lawns lined with white picket fences as far as the eye could see, the American post-war boom was officially on.
+With American GIs home and lawns lined with white picket fences, the post-war boom was officially on.
 Hamilton Sheet Metal started making mailboxes and graters again, and they turned their attention back to their little bucket.
-Company execs brought on artist Petra Cabot to help them spice up their boring accessory (maybe make it a new color? or, put a little doodle on the side?).
+Company execs brought on artist Petra Cabot to help them spice up their boring accessory—maybe with a new color or a fun little doodle on the side.
 But Cabot had bigger plans.

-Petra Cabot was determined to use her opportunity to make “the best-looking bucket anybody ever saw.”
+Determined to seize the opportunity, Cabot set out to create “the best-looking bucket anybody ever saw.”
 After weeks of artistic experimentation (and probably a few cardiac events for the Hamilton suits), she settled on a red, black and yellow Scottish tartan design with leather accents.
 She knew that her masterpiece was more than just a bucket.
 This was a luxury cooler, with a capital K. And thus, Skotch Kooler was officially born.

 1950s–1970s: Mad for Plaid